learnwithgurpreet/b.learnwithgurpreet.me/src/posts/i-dont-know-javascript-but-reactjs.md

 title: "I don't know JavaScript but ReactJS"
 date: "2021-07-25"
 image: /assets/images/i-dont-know-javascript-but-reactjs.png
-excerpt: Isn’t it weird to witness such a scenario where someone can code the ReactJS component but when you ask them to bind an onClick event in Vanilla JavaScript they can’t?
+excerpt: Isn’t it weird to witness such a scenario where someone can code the ReactJS component but can't write Vanilla JavaScript?
 tags:
   - "Thoughts"
 ---